DFRobot/DFRobot_ICG20660L/README.md

  * @n   bit5:  Z-axis of acceleration.
  * @n   bit6:  reserve.
  * @n   bit7:  reserve.
  * @n Note: Only when the X, Y, and Z axes of the gyroscope are all closed, the temperature sensor will be turned off.
-Any axis’s turning on will make the temperature sensor not be turned off.
+ * @n Any axis’s turning on will make the temperature sensor not be turned off.
  * @n   eGyroAxisZ: The bit0 of the bit, disable gyro's z axis.
  * @n   eGyroAxisY: The bit1 of the bit, disable gyro's y axis.
  * @n   eGyroAxisX: The bit2 of the bit, disable gyro's X axis.